About Passkeys and Security Keys

 - Many people will likely use a mix of both.
 For example, using device bound passkeys for very sensitive accounts like banking, and synched passkeys for more general use.

-- IS recommends setting up multiple passkeys, including synched (Google Password Manager, iCloud, Windows Hello), as well as device-bound (security key such as Yubikeys)
+- IS recommends setting up multiple passkeys, including synched (Google Password Manager, iCloud, Windows Hello), as well as device-bound (security key such as Yubikeys).

 Ready to set up passkeys?